WeblateOrg/weblate/docs/admin/backup.rst

 Database
 ~~~~~~~~

-Where this is located depends on your database setup.
+The actual storage location depends on your database setup.

 The database is the most important storage.
 Set up regular
 backups of your database, without it all your translation setup will be gone.